tutorial

 Running the container

-$ docker run -it --network=host --name=ros2 osrf/ros:humble-desktop bash
+$ docker run --rm -it rosdemo bash

 Publishing data in the container

-In one terminal, publish a /chatter topic:
+Inside your docker container, publish a /chatter topic:

-$ ros2 run demo_nodes_cpp talker
+root@396119f9e9ce:/# ros2 run demo_nodes_cpp talker

-$ ros2 topic echo /chatter
+$ docker run --rm -it rosdemo ros2 topic echo /chatter

-Visualizing the data in Foxglove Studio
+Visualizing the data in Foxglove

-$ docker run --name=foxglove_ros2 -it -p 8765:8765 ghcr.io/foxglove/humble-ros2-bridge
+docker run --rm -it -p 8765:8765 rosdemo ros2 launch foxglove_bridge foxglove_bridge_launch.xml

-$ ros2 run tf2_ros static_transform_publisher --x 0 --y 1 --z 1 --roll 0 --pitch 0 --yaw 0 --frame-id base_link --child-frame-id sensor
+$ docker run --rm -it rosdemo ros2 run tf2_ros static_transform_publisher --x 0 --y 1 --z 1 --roll 0 --pitch 0 --yaw 0 --frame-id base_link --child-frame-id sensor

-Now, open your Foxglove Studio desktop app, initiate a Foxglove WebSocket connection with the default URL, add a Raw Messages panel listening to the /chatter topic, and verify that it shows the string message "hello!":
+Now, open your Foxglove desktop app, initiate a Foxglove WebSocket connection with the default URL.
+You can also use the following direct link:

 Foxglove WebSocket connection

-You've now successfully run ROS 2 in a Docker container, and connected it to Foxglove Studio to visualize that data.
+You've now successfully run ROS 2 in a Docker container, and connected it to Foxglove to visualize that data.

 With Docker containers, you can seamlessly continue development across different platforms – regardless of your robotics framework's constraints.

-Read more:
+Read more

 Get started for free